raacee/project_pda/README.md

 # Python data analysis project
 ## Psychologic tendency to try drugs

-This project is presented by Clement CARRON, Anahide CORLAY and Racel DAMECHLI
+This project is presented by Clement CARON, Anahide CORLAY and Racel DAMECHLI

 We have selected a dataset on drug consumption and psychological tendencies.
 The dataset contained data on the individuals' personality scores and their drug consumption.